 Saltfish and fungi (pronounced foon-ji) is the Antiguan national dish.
 Fungi is an Antiguan version of polenta or grits, made by forming a cornmeal and okra paste into balls.
 A staple in the Antiguan diet, fungi is frequently served with stews and meats.
 Saltfish, a salt-cured and flaked white fish, is one of the favored pairings for fungi.

-This is stick-to-your-ribs, homestyle Antiguan cuisine and, if you want to try it, head to Suga Beez in St. John’s.
-Owner Abena Straker serves up traditional Antiguan dishes with a short, simple menu that changes daily.
-Locals enjoy the meals they grew up eating, like black-eyed pea rice, chop-up (chopped and stewed spinach, okra, and eggplant), conch water (salty broth with conch meat), and the all-important saltfish and fungi.
-The restaurant even offers vegetarian options for the local Rastafarian population, making it a great spot for vegetarian travelers to eat a tasty, locally-loved meal.
+This is stick-to-your-ribs, homestyle Antiguan cuisine and, if you want to try it, head to Millers By the Sea in St. John’s.
+Featuring superb beachside facilities, amazing local cuisine, and a thriving nightlife scene all year long, Millers By the Sea is a little off the beaten path directly on the shores of Fort Bay.
+Here, locals enjoy the meals they grew up eating, like black-eyed pea rice, chop-up (chopped and stewed spinach, okra, and eggplant), conch water (salty broth with conch meat), and the all-important saltfish and fungi.

 Rum is the main alcoholic beverage on Antigua since the rum trade literally built the island.
 Antiguan rum is less sweet than other rums and Antigua Distillery Limited, the largest distillery on the island, produces two high-quality rums: Cavalier, which comes in light and dark, and English Harbour, which offers a 5- and a 10-year rum.
 These are high-quality rums, best sipped straight, so you won’t find them in many rum punches.
 If you want to really delve into rum-drinking, head to Antigua Distillery Limited to tour their facility and try their rums in their tasting room.